Rahul Ligma

 Rahul Ligma is a fictional fired Twitter employee, a character played by one of a pair of amateur improvisational actors that pranked multiple major media outlets on October 28, 2022.
+Ligma, the fictional character's surname, is a reference to the Ligma joke.
 The spontaneous and intentionally transparent hoax was revealed the same day, after the initial news coverage triggered debate among real Twitter employees about whether or not expected mass layoffs had already started.
 The Rahul Ligma character next appeared in early November as a recently unemployed FTX employee in the Bahamas.
 On November 15, Elon Musk, the incoming CEO of Twitter, facetiously offered Ligma and his compatriot their (fictional) old jobs back, and posted a photograph taken with them at Twitter headquarters.
 Although at least one journalist had publicly apologized for their failure to fact check before reporting the news, several notable media outlets were still oblivious to the running joke, and reported the duo's firing and rehiring as actual news.
 In social media, the follow-up stunt was widely criticized for lack of sensitivity to actual Twitter employees who had lost their jobs.
 On November 23, news reports surfaced once again, this time reporting that the actor playing Daniel Johnson had in fact been hired by Twitter for the first time.

-In December 2022, conservative political website Washington Free Beacon named Rahul Ligma and Daniel Johnson as the publication's "2022 Man of the Year".

 Background

 On October 28, 2022, many members of the press were present outside Twitter's San Francisco headquarters on the first day that Elon Musk gained control of the social media company.
 It had been previously reported that mass layoffs were expected in the coming weeks and months.
 That day, two individuals identifying as "Rahul Ligma" and "Daniel Johnson" left Twitter's building carrying large cardboard boxes, pretending to be two recently fired employees departing with their belongings.
 Neither had ever worked for Twitter, but the inventor of the Ligma character regularly exercised in a gymnasium in the same building, and he "thought it would be really funny" if he and a friend "walked out with a [cardboard] box and they fell for it."

-While Rahul is a common male name in India, "Ligma" first appeared as a fictional disease, jokingly rumored to have killed the popular video game streamer Ninja in July 2018.
-In October 2018, fact-checking website Snopes debunked false reports that rapper Machine Gun Kelly had died from a "Ligma overdose".
-"Ligma" sounds similar to "lick my" and has become a sophomoric internet meme to set up a crude joke.
-When someone unfamiliar with the term is prompted to ask, "What's ligma?" the punchline is to respond, "Ligma balls" or "Ligma nuts" or something similar.